Nathan J. Lindsay

-Nathan James Lindsay (May 24, 1936 – May 25, 2015) was a major general in the United States Air Force and a former astronaut.
+Nathan James Lindsay (May 24, 1936 – May 25, 2015) was a major general in the United States Air Force and an astronaut.
 He worked on the Titan III and the Air Force Satellite Control Network.

 Early years

 Lindsay was born in Monroe, Wisconsin, and earned both a bachelor of science degree and a master of science degree in mechanical engineering from the University of Wisconsin–Madison.
 He then earned a master of science degree in systems management from the University of Southern California.

 Military career

 While studying at the University of Wisconsin–Madison, Lindsay earned his commission through the Air Force Reserve Officer Training Corps.
 He joined the Air Force in 1959, and in 1980 he was named director of operations support and interrogations in the Space Systems Division and in 1982 he was named assistant deputy commander for space operations.
 Lindsay worked on the Titan III and the Air Force Satellite Control Network.
-In 1987 he became Director of Special Projects in the Office of the Secretary of the Air Force, and was promoted to Major General in 1988.
+In 1987 he became Director of Special Projects in the Office of the Secretary of the Air Force, and was promoted to major general in 1988.
 Lindsay retired from the Air Force effective January 1, 1993.

 Lindsay died on May 25, 2015, one day after his 79th birthday.